-181 with those calculated from numerical simulations performed on similar geometries and

-182 crystallographic orientations (e.g. see the dotted lines in fig. 3 B).
-However, the experimental 183 data suggest a greater amount of stress release compared to the numerical simulations.
-For example, at a normalized distance of 1 (inclusion just in contact with the external surface).
-184 185 the calculated stress release is approximately 50%, whereas that obtained from experimental 186 data is about 70% (fig. 3 A).
-There are at least two contributions to this discrepancy: (i) for 187 non-cubic inclusions, direct conversion of Raman shifts into pressures using a hydrostatic 188 calibration is incorrect; (ii) when the inclusion is close to the surface, strain gradients may be 189 relaxed through plasticity or micro-fractures that are not considered in our purely elastic 190 numerical models.
-Interestingly, our experiments show that even after partial exposure of the 191 inclusion (i.e. for normalized distances ≤ 1) the Raman shift does not record full strain 192 release (i.e. the inclusion is not at ambient conditions).
-In Figure 3 C, for example, the 193 polished coesite inclusion still shows 40% of its original residual strain.
-Finally, the 194 difference in the strain release between zircon and coesite inclusions is probably due to the 195 different contrast in properties with respect the host garnet.
-Indeed, since coesite is softer 196 than zircon, the host garnet can still retain a greater amount of its residual strain even if half 197 of the inclusion is exposed.
-This implies the possibility to have thinner hosts for softer 198 inclusions such as coesite or quartz in garnet but, however, the possibility of fracturing 199 during polishing is high (Enami et al., 2007).
+As can be seen in Figures 3b and 3c, the normalized change in the peak position $\Delta \omega{norm}$ decreases progressively toward -1 (i.e., the Raman shift becomes equal to that of the free inclusion), when the inclusion approaches the host surface.
+The trends of "pressure" release estimated from the Raman spectra measured on our zircon samples show the same pattern with those calculated from numerical simulations performed on similar geometries and crystallographic orientations (e.g., see the dotted lines in Fig. 3b).
+However, the experimental data suggest a greater amount of stress release compared to the numerical simulations.
+For example, at a normalized distance of 1 (inclusion just in contact with the external surface), the calculated stress release is approximately 50%, whereas that obtained from experimental data is about 70% (Fig. 3a).
+There are at least two contributions to this discrepancy: (1) for non-cubic inclusions, direct conversion of Raman shifts into pressures using a hydrostatic calibration is incorrect, and (2) when the inclusion is close to the surface, strain gradients may be relaxed through plasticity or microfractures that are not considered in our purely elastic numerical models.
+Interestingly, our experiments show that even after partial exposure of the inclusion (i.e., for normalized distances ≤ 1) the Raman shift does not record full strain release (i.e., the inclusion is not at ambient conditions).
+In Figure 3c, for example, the polished coesite inclusion still shows 40% of its original residual strain.
+Finally, the difference in the strain release between zircon and coesite